-This is the best sort of caramel for dipping—pale gold, so you can still taste the nuance of your favorite apple, but with plenty of toasty depth and a hint of salt to temper its sweetness.
-My caramel's thick enough to generously coat each apple, but tender, so you don't have to worry about dislocating your jaw with every bite.
+To make the best caramel apples at home, you need the right sort of caramel for dipping—pale gold, so you can still taste the nuance of your favorite apple, but with plenty of toasty depth and a hint of salt to temper its sweetness.
+This caramel's thick enough to generously coat each apple, but tender, so you don't have to worry about dislocating your jaw with every bite.

 - Using a two-stage cooking method lets you customize the degree of caramelization without sacrificing consistency.

 - A 1:1 ratio of sugar and cream keeps the caramel tender, so the apples are easy to eat.

 - Cold apples shock the caramel, for a thick, quick-set coating.

 - Total time:45 minutes